ImrenR/TasteAPI/README.md

 ##  License

-This project is licensed under the MIT License

-Feel free to use and modify it for your own projects, just include attribution.
+This project is licensed under the **MIT License** Feel free to use and modify it for your own projects.